andrewringler/artscreenworkshop/artscreen-learning-v2/__Readme.txt

    just jump straight to Level 5 or 6 Art Screen Examples to see how you can create new interactive content for the Art Screen!

+   NOTE: you need a computer with a built in camera or a USB webcam to run the Art Screen examples level 5 and 6